alj1s/react-native-animation-book/INTERPOLATION.md

 ## Handy Technique - .99

 The Animated library and interpolation is great, but it does have some downfalls.
-Sometimes you want to in essence trigger a `setValue` but if you are specifying an `inputRange` and `outputRange` all of these values will be animated to.
+Sometimes you want to in essence trigger a `setValue` but if you are specifying an `inputRange` and `outputRange` all of these values will be animated too.

 In our opacity case it will always slowly step the animation down from `1` to `.2`.
 What if you want to have a drop off cliff.
 Like if the user moves it `75` it should immediately drop to `.2` opacity.